JesseKartabani/food-recommendation/README.md

 ## Building

 In order to build this, you must have git installed.
 Then paste the following command in a directory of your choice.
+I've created a virtual enviroment for this project so you dont need to worry about installing any libraries

 ~~~
 git clone https://github.com/JesseKartabani/food-recommendation.git
 ~~~

+Alternatively you can download the code as a .zip file and extract it.